CorCenCC/welsh_pos_sem_tagger/README.md

 ### Usage example: Experiments
 The above output is only an example and not trained with the optimal parameters.
 For example, our experiments show that higher values of `nvecs` (from 50 up) will perform significantly better.
 See our paper, [Leveraging Pre-Trained Embeddings for Welsh Taggers](https://www.aclweb.org/anthology/W19-4332.pdf) for an extended discussion on parameter optimisation for this task.

+The comparison graph showing the performance of models trained with different parameter sets is shown below for both the evaluation `Accuracy` and `Loss`.
+Other details can be found in the [paper](https://www.aclweb.org/anthology/W19-4332.pdf).
 ![Graph](https://github.com/CorCenCC/welsh_pos_sem_tagger/blob/master/graph.png)

 The script `experiment.py` provides an experimental framework that allows for the multiple runs of `train_tagger.py` with pre-defined  sets of parameters values.
 This can by executed with the following command